 Designers tend to speak their own language—bandying about terms like “to-the-trade” and “curated” without batting an eye.
 While it can all feel very in-the-know-only, perhaps no terms tend to feel murkier than styles.
 It’s easy to point out what you like, but how do you know if it’s traditional or transitional?
 Scandinavian or Hygge?
 We asked our designers to help clear up the confusion.

-Modern Farmhouse: an update of the rustic style with a modernist bent, known for airy interiors contrasted with original details like rustic support beams, steel windows, and practical, open-space designs.
+Farmhouse or Modern Farmhouse: The rustic style gets a more refined bent.
+Airy interiors contrasted with original details like rustic support beams, steel windows, and practical, open-space designs.

-Even the most citified among us can’t resist the allure of this on-trend style, which takes the best bits of the barn and runs them through a totally-today filter.
-“Wide plank floors, black doors, black and brass hardware, a Mid-Century vibe overall with some oversized comfy pieces thrown in,” Anna Kroesser of Kroesser + Strat opines.
+Even the most citified among us can’t resist the allure of this of-the-moment style, which takes the best bits of the barn and runs them through a totally-today filter.
+Homepolish designer Anna Kroesser of Kroesser + Strat paints a portrati>: “Wide plank floors, black doors, black and brass hardware, a Mid-Century vibe overall with some oversized comfy pieces thrown in.”
 Our designers say it’s all about the perfect blend of patina (we’ll talk more about that below) and minimalist touches.

 Wabi Sabi: a Japanese world belief that embraces the art of transience.
 Aesthetically, this translates to an embrace of imperfections and organic materials.

 Consider this the minimalist take on Hygge.
-“Simple design with lots of natural raw elements,” Anna explains.
-“It’s Wrinkled linen bedding—nothing is too precious.”
-Imagine the materials that are “organically imperfect,” says designer Deanna Dewey.
-Knotty woods, textured linen, chipped ceramics, whatever feels inviting and without being overwhelming.
-As Ariel succinctly puts it: “balanced, warm, inviting, timeless, calming.”
+Nothing is too precious: wrinkled linen bedding, simple design with lots of natural raw elements, materials that are organically imperfect, like knotty woods, textured linen, chipped ceramics, whatever feels inviting and without being overwhelming.

 Patina: originally used to define the way metal ages, designers now use this term to characterize the desirable weathering conditions of antiques and vintage pieces.